kkufieta/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I used the sliding window approach with HOG-subsampling from Udacity.
 It is much faster than a simple sliding window approach, reduces video processing from 10 hours to 1 hour (for the 50 second project video).

-The sliding window approach reads in the area of the image that needs to be processed, and runs the HOG algorithm on it.
-Afterwards, it samples the image by moving the window over it, extracting the respective indices to get the corresponding HOG values.
+The sliding window approach reads in the area of the image that needs to be processed, and runs the HOG algorithm on it, saving HOG features for the entire image.
+Afterwards, it samples the image by moving the sliding window over it, extracting the respective indices to get the corresponding HOG values.
 Additionaly, it runs the binned color features and the color histogram on each window, combines all features and uses the classifier to predict whether there is a car within the current window, or not.
+Once classified, it moves the window by a number of pixels defined in `cells_per_step`, and repeats the process.

+This sliding window approach does allow to look for cars in windows with various sizes.
+This can be specified by the `scale`.
+It scales the image.
+The sliding window size remains the same size, so when the image is scaled to appear bigger, we're effectively scanning a smaller portion of the image at a time (smaller windows).
+When the image is scaled to be smaller, we're effectively scanning a larger portion of the image at a time (larger windows).

+Through extensive testing found that overlapping the windows by at least 75% gives good result.
+Also window sizes of 150, 130, 100, 75 and 50 pixels give quite good results and cover cars close by as well as cars further away.
+This led me to choose the following window sizes:

+* scale=2.3, cells_per_step=1
+* scale=1.9, cells_per_step=1
+* scale=1.4, cells_per_step=2
+* scale=1, cells_per_step=2

+I chose to search the image between roughly `400` to `650` in y-direction, and in the entire x-direction span.
+That way I could focus on the street only, and avoid getting false positives in the sky and trees.
+No need to scan the hood of the car, either.

+This image shows what my sliding window algorithm covers in an image:

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 First I trained lots of classifiers with really bad and not so bad (but still not good enough) performance.
-One example would be:
+One example would be my custom HSV parameter set that I've described above, which leads to these results:
 ![alt text][image_bad1]

-That was the case for 50 hours, until I found my magic parameter combination as explained above.
+I was trying hard to get good results for 50 hours, until I found my magic parameter combination as explained above.
 I trained my classifier with a penalty parameter of `C=3e-6` to avoid overfitting.
-I knew my parameter combination was working once I saw those beautiful pictures:
+I knew my parameter combination was working once I saw those beautiful pictures that resembled the performance from the lecture quizzes:

 ![alt text][image4a]
 ![alt text][image4b]